Mario Botta

-Mario Botta (born 1 April 1943) is a Swiss architect.
+Mario Botta is a Swiss architect born in Mendrisio, Ticino on 1 April 1943.
+At age fifteen, Botta dropped out of secondary school and apprenticed with the architectural firm of Carloni and Camenisch in Lugano.
+After three years, he went to the Art College in Milan for his baccalaureate, and then to Università Iuav di Venezia for his professional degree in 1969.
+During his time in Venice, Botta got to meet and work with architects Carlo Scarpa, Louis Kahn and Le Corbusier.
+Botta started his own architectural practice in Lugano in 1970.

 Career

 Botta designed his first building, a two-family house at Morbio Superiore in Ticino, at age 16.
 He graduated from the Università Iuav di Venezia (1969).
-While the arrangements of spaces in this structure is inconsistent, its relationship to its site, separation of living from service spaces, and deep window recesses echo of what would become his stark, strong, towering style.
+While the arrangement of spaces in this structure is inconsistent, its relationship to its site, separation of living from service spaces, and deep window recesses echo of what would become his stark, strong, towering style.
 His designs tend to include a strong sense of geometry, often being based on very simple shapes, yet creating unique volumes of space.
 His buildings are often made of brick, yet his use of material is wide, varied, and often unique.

-His trademark style can be seen widely in Switzerland particularly the Ticino region and also in the Mediatheque in Villeurbanne (1988), a cathedral in Évry (1995), and the San Francisco Museum of Modern Art or SFMOMA (1994).
+His trademark style can be seen widely in Switzerland, particularly the Ticino region and also in the Mediatheque in Villeurbanne (1988), a cathedral in Évry (1995), and the San Francisco Museum of Modern Art or SFMOMA (1994).
 He also designed the Europa-Park Dome, which houses many major events at the Europa-Park theme park resort in Germany.
 Religious works by Botta, including the Cymbalista Synagogue and Jewish Heritage Center were shown in London at the Royal Institute of British Architects in an exhibition entitled, Architetture del Sacro: Prayers in Stone.
-“A church is the place, par excellence, of architecture,” he said in an interview with architectural historian Judith Dupré.
+“A church is the place, par excellence, of architecture”, he said in an interview with architectural historian Judith Dupré.
 “When you enter a church, you already are part of what has transpired and will transpire there.
 The church is a house that puts a believer in a dimension where he or she is the protagonist.
 The sacred directly lives in the collective.
 Man becomes a participant in a church, even if he never says anything.”

 In 1998, he designed the new bus station for Vimercate (near Milan), a red brick building linked to many facilities, underlining the city's recent development.